Louiseskinner01/project2-the-countdown/README.md

 There are no remaining major differences between the local version when compared to the deployed version online.

 ## Credits

-⚠️ INSTRUCTIONS ⚠️

-In the following sections, you need to reference where you got your content, media, and any extra help.
-It is common practice to use code from other repositories and tutorials (which is totally acceptable), however, it is important to be very specific about these sources to avoid potential plagiarism.

-⚠️ --- END ---⚠️

 ### Content

 ⚠️ INSTRUCTIONS ⚠️